gramineproject/graphene/README.md

 #### 2.1.3 Including Application Test Cases

-To add the application test cases (reccomended), issue the following command from the root of the source tree:
+To add the application test cases (recommended), issue the following command from the root of the source tree:

     git submodule update --init -- LibOS/shim/test/apps/

-Testing the included apps in Graphene:
-**Please refer to this wiki page for the full list and the current official instructions for all apps: ** https://github.com/oscarlab/graphene/wiki/Run-Applications-with-SGX
+Please refer to this wiki page for the full list and the current official instructions for all apps: https://github.com/oscarlab/graphene/wiki/Run-Applications-with-SGX

 #### 2.1.3 Run Built-in Examples in Graphene-SGX